vikash-bhardwaj/react-image-lazy-load/README.md

 ### originalSrc
 Type: `String`

-`originalSrc` is useful when you want the image tag to load first any loader/placeholder image.
+`originalSrc` is useful when you want the image tag to be loaded first with any loader/placeholder image.
 This prop becomes required if prop `loaderImage` is set to true for the component.
+This expect the original image SRC which should replace the loader/placeholder image once original image gets loaded.

 #### offset
 Type: `Number|String` Default: `0`